Structural Engineering · PE/SE Licensed

 Foundation Design

-Spread footings, continuous footings, mat foundations, drilled piers/caissons, driven piles, helical piles, and grade beams.
-Geotechnical coordination, bearing capacity analysis, and settlement calculations.
-Expansive soil mitigation strategies.
+Spread footings, continuous strip footings, mat foundations, drilled piers and caissons, driven piles, helical piles, and grade beams.
+Geotechnical coordination, bearing capacity analysis, settlement calculations, and expansive soil mitigation.
+Per ACI 318.

 03